aaronistheman/MEAN-RateMyLabPartners/README.md

 * Can view the reviews and average rating of a lab partner.

-* Can introduce a new (not yet reviewed) college or lab partner.
+* Can introduce a new (not yet reviewed) lab partner.

+* Admin account can introduce a new college.

+* Use of breadcrumbs to present a navigational hierarchy to the user.

 * Reasonably good-looking UI (though this wasn't my main priority with this application).

-* Use of breadcrumbs to present a navigational hierarchy to the user.

 To Run
 ------